Student Records Policy

 3. Waiver of Rights

 The University may request, but not require, students to waive rights under this policy.
 The waivers must be in writing and signed by the student, or must be positively indicated electronically and include appropriate electronic authorization.
-A student may waive right to inspect and review confidential statements and confidential letters of recommendation only if: (1) the student, upon request, is notified of the names of all persons providing letters/statements; (2) the letters/ statements are used only for the purpose for which they were originally intended; (3) the waiver is not required as a condition of admission to or for any other service or benefit of the University.
+A student may waive the right to inspect and review confidential statements and confidential letters of recommendation only if: (a) the student, upon request, is notified of the names of all persons providing letters/statements; (b) the letters/ statements are used only for the purpose for which they were originally intended; (c) the waiver is not required as a condition of admission to or for any other service or benefit of the University.

-The student may revoke any waiver in writing, the revocation to apply only to documents received or entered into the record after the date of execution of the revocation.
+The student may revoke any waiver in writing, the revocation may only apply to documents received or entered into the record after the date of execution of the revocation.

 4. Disclosure of "Personally Identifiable" and "Directory Information"